tthkbw/epub_pager/README.md

 ## Usage

 epubpaginator is a command-line tool that can be configured with command line options, or by referencing a configuration file.
 The configuration file is in json format.
-Common problems include the specification of booleans (json uses 'true' and 'false') and paths (for paths, use '/' as the directory separator, not '\\' as expected on Windows).
+Common mistakes include the specification of booleans (json uses 'true' and 'false' not True and False as Python does) and paths (for paths, use '/' as the directory separator, not '\\' as expected on Windows).

 Download the zip file from [Github](https://github.com/tthkbw/epub_pager) and unzip into a directory of your choice.
 From that directory, run: